 Purchases made using the electronic Purchasing Card (ePC) must comply with the ePC procedures.
-Education Scotland Finance Team can advise.

 4.2 Commitment of a contract

 A contract is a legally binding agreement between Education Scotland and one or more suppliers, creating obligations enforceable by law.
 A procurement contract sets out the details of what Education Scotland is procuring, from whom, and the rights and obligations of the parties involved.